-Starting a diagnostics lab with Rs 20,000, he went on to build hotels and a Rs 40 crore turnover business
+Starting a diagnostics lab with Rs 20,000, he built hotels and a Rs 40 crore turnover business

 Vol 8 | Issue 22